melisamadula/CDV01_Career_Goals_Reflection_MELMAD25531_FTO2506_GroupB_MelisaMadula_CDV01/README.md

 2. **Long-term Goals** (3-5 years and beyond):

-    I will sucessfully complete my Bsc in Computer Science.
+    I will successfully complete my Bsc in Computer Science.
 Therefore, realistically attaining my goals and desired profession.

 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**:

-    - Detail specific actions or steps needed to achieve each short-term goal.
-    - Include any resources or support required.
+    I need to study and practice diligently, to ensure a successful outcome in my CodeSpace course.
+This will equip me for the job market.

 2. **Preparation for Long-term Goals**:

-    - Describe the preparations or groundwork necessary for your long-term aspirations.
-    - Consider additional skills, experiences, or qualifications needed.
+    Being financially independent, through employment and financially responsible, through budgeting and paying my tuition, will aid me in my career aspirations.

 ### Part 5: Reflection on Challenges and Opportunities

 1. **Anticipated Challenges**:

-    - Identify potential obstacles or challenges in reaching your goals.
-    - Consider strategies to overcome these challenges.
+    Unemployment can hinder my aspirations.
+I need to ensure good marks, to catch the attention of hiring companies.
+I need to wisely use my study and submission opportunities to ensure success.

 2. **Opportunities for Growth**:

-    - Highlight any opportunities you can leverage for career growth.
-    - Include networking, mentorship, or educational opportunities.
+    After acquiring my Bsc in Computer Science I can further grow my projects CV for more experience and possible promotions; that can also be aided through extra qualifications in expanding my coding languages and experience.

 ### Submission